safijatala/IOTProjectOne/README.md

 ```

 # Running in Terminal and Uploading to Testbed
-Execute the following commands in the terminal to make the project and connect it to the testbed:
+Execute the following commands in the terminal to make the project and connect it to the testbed and run it for 120 mins or two hours:

 ```